goauthentik/authentik/website/integrations/services/proxmox-ve/index.md

    - **Signing Key:** Select any available key

 2. **Create an Application Using This Provider**
-   - In authentik, create an application and set it to use the provider you just configured.
+   - Under *Applications* >  *Applications* of the Admin interface, create a new application and configure it to use the provider created in the previous step.
    - Optionally, apply access restrictions to the application.
    - Set the **Launch URL** to `https://proxmox.company:8006`.